-- Peer Review Process: The EIC should ensure that all accepted articles have been assessed in line with the Journal's stated peer review policy with at least two reviewers expert for some short articles like editorial or letters.
+- Peer Review Process: The EIC should ensure that all accepted articles have been assessed in line with the Journal's stated peer review policy with at least two reviewers expert for some short articles like editorials or letters.

 - Editorial Authorship: EIC must be committed to publishing as minor as s/he could in their own Journal.

-- Respect Human and Animal Rights in all Publications: The EIC should be satisfied that all research on live humans or live animals accepted for publication in the Journal is ethical and complies with the World Medical Association Declaration of Helsinki.
+- Respect Human, and Animal Rights in all Publications: The EIC should be satisfied that all research on live humans or live animals accepted for publication in the Journal is ethical and complies with the World Medical Association Declaration of Helsinki.
 Research should comply with the authors' national and Institutional Review Board (IRB) requirements for ethics approval and informed consent.
-In countries where there are no local or national IRBs or established regulations, the EIC should use the standards set out in the Declaration of Helsinki to decide whether there are any ethical concerns about the conduct of the research that would preclude publication.
+In countries with no local or national IRBs or established regulations, the EIC should use the standards set out in the Declaration of Helsinki to decide whether there are any ethical concerns about the conduct of the research that would preclude publication.
 Any study that violates the Declaration of Helsinki should be highlighted to the authors' institution regardless of whether or not local IRB approval was obtained.
-The EIC should seek guidance from Briefland Medical under challenging cases.
+The EIC should seek guidance from Brieflands Medical under challenging cases.

 - Respect Ethics in all Publications: The EIC should be satisfied that all research on human or animal tissue that is accepted for publication in the Journal complies with national legislation and local Institutional Review Board requirements on the use of such tissue for research, with particular regard to consent for the benefit of human tissue.
-In the absence of national regulations, the EICs should use their discretion when deciding whether there are any ethical concerns about the research that may preclude publication.
-The EIC should seek advice from Briefland under challenging cases.
+In the absence of national regulations, the EICs should use their discretion when deciding whether any ethical concerns about the research may preclude publication.
+The EIC should seek advice from Brieflands under challenging cases.

 - Approach to Appeals: The EIC should have a written complaints procedure for the Journal to cover appeals against decisions and complaints about journal processes.
 The complaints against the EIC will be referred to an ombudsman in the first instance but may be referred to COPE if necessary.